SSH Access¶

 Warning

-The only authentication token supported for accessing user accounts on login.discoverer.bg is a pre-registered OpenSSH public key (no password-based login is available).
+The only user authentication mechanism supported on the login nodes is based on the validation of pre-registered OpenSSH public key (no password-based authentication is supported).

-Discoverer’s user directory, containing all POSIX users and groups, is based on multiple installations of 389 Directory Server, all acting together as a single LDAP directory, synchronizing and sharing the same content by dint of N-way multi-master replication protocol.
+Discoverer’s user directory, containing all POSIX users and groups, is based on multiple running installations of 389 Directory Server, all acting together to form a cluster that supports a single LDAP directory, and synchronizing and sharing the same content by dint of N-way multi-master replication protocol.
 Each user account is stored in that LDAP directory as a unique distinguish name (DN) LDAP object.
 The unique username, along with a copy of the pre-registered OpenSSH public key (as well as some additional information about the user), are attributes to that DN.
+All POSIX user-level attibutes are part of the DN.

 - Install SSH Client